lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 A few keys require you to edit `user_keys.vcfg` in the "Steam\userdata\[Your 9 digit Steam ID here]\570" folder.

+If you want to change the bind of <kbd>MOUSE5</kbd>, you have to edit the sixth line of `D2SpaceModifier.ahk`.

 **Why do some of my commands not trigger?**

 That must be because of your non-standard keyboard.
 You should consider changing your keyboard layout to standard English in Windows options.